apayne/rc-shim/README.md

 1. You must have a supervision suite installed.
 Currently, runit and s6 are supported, but nearly any daemontools-styled supervisor that supports launching via service definition directories should work.
+Specifically, the supervision suite must support a service scan directory.

 2. You must have a set of supervision definitions installed.
 The definitions must preside separately of both the directory containing the